 Bycatch insurance schemes (Holland 2010) share bycatch risk among a group of vessels, and are similar to bycatch quotas.
-They are especially useful for rare event / highly uncertain species such as sea turtles and/or when individual bycatch quotas are for species that are highly variable and uncertain and/or when small quota allocations may not cover an unexpectedly large bycatch.
+They are especially useful for rare event / highly uncertain species such as sea turtles.
 As with all insurance schemes, both moral hazard and adverse selection issues arise.
-Moral hazard arises if insurance members have less incentive to avoid bycatch, especially when avoidance is costly, and to mitigate, insurance can prescribe best practices for bycatch avoidance and/or impose deductibles (Holland Jannot 2012).
-Adverse selection arises when individuals with higher bycatch risk or less quota to contribute are more likely to joint than low risk individuals or those with more quota.
-By weakening individual incentives to avoid bycatch, the risk increases that the aggregate bycatch of the insurance group will exceed the group's pooled quota.
-For species with frequent bycatch and low variance in bycatch rates, insurance may not provide substantial risk reduction because bycatch rates are predictable over time.
-Insurance may be less effective when the cost of avoiding bycatch is high, thereby increasing moral hazard.
-Averse selection increases when bycatch rates between individuals are highly variable.
 Assurance bond approaches (Pascoe et al. 2010) place a sum of money into trust and the bond is refundable provided bycatch damage is not incurred beyond some level or is repaired such as through biodiversity mitigation.